mosra/m.css/doc/pelican/theme.rst

 `(Social) meta tags for pages`_
 -------------------------------

-You can use :rst:`:description:` field to populate :html:`<meta name="description">`,
-which can be then shown in search engine results.
+Every page has :html:`<link rel="canonical">` pointing to its URL to avoid duplicates in search engines when using GET parameters.
+In addition to the global meta tags described in `(Social) meta tags`_ above, you can use the :rst:`:description:` field to populate :html:`<meta name="description">`.
 Other than that, the field does not appear anywhere on the rendered page.
+If such field is not set, the description :html:`<meta>` tag is not rendered at all.
 It's recommended to add it to :py:`FORMATTED_FIELDS` so you can make use of the `advanced typography features <{filename}/plugins/htmlsanity.rst#typography>`_ like smart quotes etc. in it: